 Well, thank you very much for letting me participate remotely.
 And I certainly would rather be there in Brazil.
 I've been following this remotely, and it looks like a wonderful IGF.

-I'm happy to be on this panel because of all areas of Internet Governance.
-Interconnection arrangements are probably the most out of view from users, they're the most privatized, they're the least transparent in some ways, and they can be viewed as very technologically complex, but interconnection is not at all neutral, and what I would like to do is to explain why this area matters so much.
+I'm happy to be on this panel because of all areas of Internet Governance, interconnection arrangements are probably the most out of view from users, they're the most privatized, they're the least transparent in some ways, and they can be viewed as very technologically complex, but interconnection is not at all neutral, and what I would like to do is to explain why this area matters so much.

-Now, as an engineer, it can be very tempting to view this whole area as a physical plumbing and engineering of the internet and not really what is called a high policy issue.
-Indeed, there are so many engineering concerns including latency and redundancy, keeping track of local rather than inefficiently routing it to another Country, but as a policy scholar I also view this area like other areas as political.
+Now, as an engineer, it can be very tempting for me to view this whole area as a physical plumbing and engineering of the internet and not really what is called a high politics issue.
+Indeed, there are so many engineering concerns including latency, improving routing efficiency and redundancy, keeping traffic local rather than inefficiently routing it through another country, but as a policy scholar I also view this area like other areas as political.

 So what are some of the policy concerns?
 I'll mention a few.
 First, economic interests often trump issues of technical efficiency in this area.
-There can be disincentives foreign come bent networks to engage in peering and settlement free peering with newer interests who instead could be viewed as potential customers.
-So this is a para dock of interconnection where market decisions of companies do not necessarily translate into a collective picture of a technically optimized network.
+There can be disincentives for incumbent networks to engage in peering and settlement free peering with newer entrants who instead could be viewed as potential customers.
+So this is a paradox of interconnection where market decisions of companies do not necessarily translate into a collective picture of a technically optimized network.

-Even governments we've seen can be resistant to IXP because of their relationship to incumbent out posts.
+Even governments we've seen, can be resistant to IXPs because of their relationship to incumbent telcos.

-Now a second policy concern involves particular interconnection challenges in immerge go markets.
-We know the worldwide spread of IXP has been very rapid since all of the network access are in the US but still it is important to note that many countries do not have Internet exchange point in their borders and various digital divide discussions often miss this.
+Now a second policy concern involves particular interconnection challenges in emerging markets.
+We know that the worldwide spread of IXPs has been very rapid since all of the network access points were in the US but still it is important to note that many countries do not have Internet exchange point in their borders and various digital divide discussions often miss this.
 They completely miss this when they talk about access.

-In countries without an IXP in their borders have many disadvantages.
-There can be technical in efficiency and latency when local traffic is routed through another Country rather than staying in the borders.
-It can cost more to interconnect, but from a political perspective it is a political infrastructure issue for countries without IXP.
+Countries without an IXP in their borders have many disadvantages.
+There can be technical in efficiency and latency when local traffic is routed through another Country rather than staying within the borders.
+It can cost more to interconnect, but from a political perspective it is a critical infrastructure issue for countries without IXP.

-Finally, because IXPs concentrate the flow between networks and interconnection whether bilateral or shared connection point, this can serve as site of government surveillance and censorship or targeted outage jest.
-These aren't caused by technical or political problems but we can see that they stem from peering disputes.
+Finally, because IXPs concentrate the flow of traffic between networks and interconnection, whether bilateral or a shared interconnection point, this can serve as sites of government surveillance and censorship or targeted areas for internet disruption.
+Now, these outages are not necessaritly caused by technical or political problems but we’ve also seen that they can stem from peering disputes.

 So with all of these policy concerns it is not surprising that regulatory questions arise.

-It's also important to know that there are, as (Indiscernible) mentioned, laws that interconnect.
-There is tax law, licensing and post kind of regulations around antitrust issues and peering.
-But rather than have globally coordinated regulation, though, my final point is that there are alternatives that can comport better with Internet Governance norms.
+It's also important to know that there are, as Uta mentioned, already region specific laws that affect interconnection.
+There is tax law, there is competition law, licensing and then ex-post kind of regulations around antitrust issues and peering disputes.
+But rather than having globally coordinated regulation, though, my final point is that there are alternatives that can comport better with Internet Governance norms.
 Governments can, at a minimum, eliminate regulatory uncertainty in regions.
 They can facilitate and create incentives for IXPs and something that is often overlooked, they can help with human capacity building and technical expertise.

-But on the privatized side we know since this is a highly privatized area, this legitimacy comes from a number of things of the transparency, accountability and openness, as well as expertise.
+But on the privatized side we know that since this is a highly privatized area, this legitimacy comes from a number of things: transparency, accountability and openness, as well as expertise.